Belgian Company Car Taxation in 2018: an overview

 There also is a problem that has not been tackled yet in the reactions on these changes in deductibility.
 From 2020 in, accountants will have considerably more work in treating the fiscal declarations of the car-related costs since there will be an individual calculation per car, instead of per category in the current system.
 It must be said that this is a long way from a simplification of company management.

 A new rule was put in place for the deductibility of plug-in hybrids from 2020 on.
 They can only use their official CO2 emission value (NEDC) for the taxation calculation if they have a sufficiently large battery.
-Therefore, the government decided that the ratio between battery capacity and total vehicle weight, in kWh per 100 kg, must not exceed 0.5, with the added condition that the car cannot emit more than 50g CO2/km in order for the official emission value to be used.
+Therefore, the government decided that the ratio between battery capacity and total vehicle weight, in kWh per 100 kg, must be at least 0.5, with the added condition that the car cannot emit more than 50g CO2/km in order for the official emission value to be used.
 So not all plug-ins can use their official emission for the taxation calculation.

 If the obtained figure exceeds 0,5 kWh/100 kg, the value of the corresponding petrol or diesel version (non-hybrid) has to be used for the calculation.
 If there is no such alternative version, the official CO2-emission of the plug-in must be multiplied by 2.5.